d33pak-singh/autocomplete_app/README.md

 docker ps
 ```
 ### Step 5
-Before we move ahead we have to run few lasts commands to make run our laravel migration which will create table in mysql and also our seeders which will fill data in the tables for us.
+Before we move ahead we have to run few last commands for running migrations and seeders in laravel which will create table in mysql and will also
+insert some random data in the tables for us which we'll be fetching via the api.

 Run these commands:
 ```